dabizi/libasm/README.md

 "there is only one designated register for return values from functions: RAX."

+The CX register is used as a decrementing counter, stopping when the counter reaches zero

 Operations :
 mov x, y      	x ← y